Seasonal Flu Shot

 Protect yourself and protect your loved ones.

 Vaccination is the cornerstone of preventative medicine.
-Receiving your annual flu shot each year is your best defense against illness caused by the influenza virus.
+Receiving your annual flu shot each year is your best defence against illness caused by the influenza virus.
 While the young and the old may be particularly vulnerable, even healthy adults are at risk of influenza.

 Update your Immunizations